ahmadiehsan/personal_docs/docs/software/storages_and_data/db/replication/approach_multi_leader_replication.md

 ## Conflict Resolution

-Although multi-leader replication has advantages, it also has a big downside: the same data may be concurrently modified in two different data centers, and those write conflicts must be resolved (indicated as “conflict resolution” in the above picture)
+Although multi-leader replication has advantages, it also has a big downside: the same data may be concurrently modified in two different data centers, and those write conflicts must be resolved (indicated as "conflict resolution" in the above picture)

 ![](approach_leaderless_replication/image1.jpg)